MarcoMuellner/PyMesaHandler/README.md

 included as a submodule of this code, and therefore provides it's full capabilities.
 Further integration is also part of future development.
 - **Creation of new projects and sharing of projects**: Now you only need to share your python project.
-Anyone who has Python and Mesa installed, will than be able to run your model using only python code.
+Anyone who has Python and Mesa installed, will then be able to run your model using only python code.
 You can also run Mesa solely through the module.
 ## Getting started
 PyMesaHandler is available through pip.
 To install simply